-In addition to the EU salt participants, specialised press were invited to join the ZERO BRINE pilot, located at Plant One Rotterdam, a sustainable tech and innovation test facility.
+In addition to the EU salt participants, specialised press joined the ZERO BRINE pilot visit, located at Plant One Rotterdam, a sustainable tech and innovation test facility.

-Lenntech representative, supplier of the nanofiltration unit, explains the initial trial runs.
+Lenntech representative explains the initial trial runs.

 As the Plant One test facility is located a few hundred meters away from the Evides Demineralised Water Plant's operational facility, the visit included a stop at the Evides DWP to learn about the current technology and to contextualise the pilot plant at Plant One.
-At Evides, attendees were welcomed by Jan Willem Mulder, Manager Process and Technology at Evides Industriewater.
+At Evides, attendees were welcomed by

+Jan Willem Mulder, Manager Process and Technology at Evides Industriewater.
 The visit included an overview of the industrial activities of the surrounding industrial cluster and an explanation of the current technology.
-Participants were then guided to see the technology and learn about the current purification process and to ask questions.
-Other representatives from TU Delft were also present to answer questions and supplement the presentation by Evides.
+Participants were then guided to see the technology and learn about the current purification process and had time for a Q&A. Other representatives from TU Delft were also present to answer questions and supplement the presentation by Evides.